godotengine/godot-docs/about/list_of_features.rst

 - *SpotLight:* Single texture.
 Supports colored projector textures.
 - Shadow pancaking to decrease the amount of visible shadow acne and peter-panning.
-- PCSS-like shadow blur based on the light size and distance from the surface the shadow is casted on.
+- PCSS-like shadow blur based on the light size and distance from the surface the shadow is cast on.
 - Adjustable blur on a per-light basis.

 **Global illumination with indirect lighting:**